Aftermath (2010 TV series): When the Earth Stops Spinning

 Eventually, the Earth stops spinning altogether and its position becomes fixed with respect to the background stars, and as a result still experiences a day-night cycle synonymous with an entire year.
 The scorching day lasts for six months, while the remaining six months of the year are a lengthy cold, dark night.
-The planetary landscape now consists of one ocean approximately 10 miles deep in the north, another vast ocean in the south, and a vast girdle of land that spans the equator in its entirety.
+The planetary landscape now consists of one ocean approximately 10 miles deep in the north, another vast ocean in the south, and a vast girdle of land - a new supercontinent exposed by the water in the equator receding towards the poles - that spans the equator in its entirety.
 The equatorial supercontinent is surrounded by scattered giant islands, areas of the old continents not inundated by the sea.
 Most of the new continent is uninhabitable due to thin air, but the former ocean floor has sufficient air pressure for human life.
-A team of scientists set sail for the supercontinent, but harsh storms near the equator wreck their boat and wash the survivors ashore, where they face an uncertain future.
+A team of scientists set sail for the supercontinent to explore and study it, but harsh storms near the equator wreck their boat and wash the survivors ashore, where they face an uncertain future.

 Survivors living in the Midwestern United States are safe from flooding and have sufficient air pressure to sustain human habitability, but in the new stable climate of the still Earth, whose axis remains tilted, resulting in different areas of the planet experiencing permanent seasonal conditions depending on their location during the six-month days, little to no precipitation occurs, putting the people at great risk; additionally, because the electricity supply has collapsed due to the flooding, the survivors are unable to desalinate the oceans for water for several years.
-The possibility of finding food remains as fish live in larger numbers.
+The possibility of finding food remains as fish continue to thrive in the vastly-expanded seas.
 Survivors living in Hawaii, now part of the new equatorial supercontinent, are notably better off because they live about 1,000 miles north from the edge of the sun's path, receiving sufficient amounts of water from rain to last the year and having safer methods of fishing.